Islamic Republic of Afghanistan

 Current IMF-Supported Program

 The authorities have taken steps to lay the foundation for economic stability and growth, despite a very difficult security situation and the challenges associated with building political and economic institutions.
-As a result, economic activity has been robust, with real GDP growth averaging more than 10 percent annually over the past five years, and inflation moderating.
 Improved economic performance and reforms implemented in key areas enabled Afghanistan to qualify for debt relief under the Heavily Indebted Poor Country Initiative in January 2010, leading to a 96 percent reduction in Afghanistan’s 2006 stock of external debt.
 Following this extensive debt relief, Afghanistan’s debt burden was alleviated significantly—external public and publicly guaranteed debt amounted to $1.3 billion, or 6.1 percent of GDP, at end-2013.

 Role of the IMF

 In 2001 Afghanistan’s infrastructure and institutions were in disarray as a result of years of conflict and erratic policies.
 The most pressing economic tasks involved restoring economic stability and rebuilding institutions, against the challenging backdrop of an unstable security situation.

 The IMF became involved in Afghanistan in 2002, to assist in rebuilding economic institutions and in providing advice to the government on economic policies and reforms.
-In addition to regular visits to Kabul by staff teams to discuss economic policies, the IMF has a permanent resident representative in Kabul and has been providing technical assistance to develop monetary instruments, strengthen the central bank, modernize foreign exchange regulations, revamp tax and customs administration, enhance public financial management, and improve the national accounts, and price and balance of payments statistics.
+In addition to regular visits by staff teams to discuss economic policies, the IMF has had a permanent resident representative in Kabul during 2002-14 and has been providing technical assistance to develop monetary instruments, strengthen the central bank, modernize foreign exchange regulations, revamp tax and customs administration, establish a fiscal regime for the natural resources sector, enhance public financial management, and improve the national accounts, and price and balance of payments statistics.
 The first ECF-supported program during 2006–10 was broadly successful in maintaining macro stability and promoting reform.
 The second three-year ECF program started on November 14, 2011 and has also been successful in maintaining macro stability and promoting reform.

 The 2011–14 ECF-Supported Program